How to Reuse Gift Bags - 19 Ideas and Tips

 2. Shopping Bags

 Another top choice on our list on how to reuse gift bags has to do with repurposing them for shopping and groceries.
-The next time you hit stores, bring your own bag instead of asking the cashier for one, which is incredibly wasteful.
+The next time you hit stores, bring your own reusable shopping bags instead of asking the cashier for one, which is incredibly wasteful.
 Why hoard tens of plastic bags in your home when you can easily avoid that and help the planet in the process as well.

 Gift bags have the incredible advantage of being a lot sturdier than your traditional plastic alternative as well, which is a huge bonus.
 Many of them are made from materials that stand the test of time, such as canvas or jute.
 If you have a day of heavy spending planned ahead, it is advisable to bring a tote that is resistant and won’t break in the middle of your errand run.